 4. Powdered Rehydration Salt.

-- Badminton can be really physically demanding sport.
+- Badminton can be a really physically demanding sport.
 You can be dehydrated or running out of salt in your body before realizing it.

-- To have more longevity in your badminton matches, it is advised sipping some rehydration salt to avoid cramping (which is very unpleasant experience).
+- To have more longevity in your badminton matches, it is advised sipping some rehydration salt to avoid cramping (which is a very unpleasant experience).
 Especially when you are playing in tropical weather.

 5. Extra garments.

-- One of the most common items people tend to forget is bringing pair of socks.
+- One of the most common items people tend to forget is bringing a pair of socks.
 Especially if you are at tropical countries.
 You are so used to wearing flip flops/slippers/ sandals.

 - It’s advisable to snacks in between game or matches.
 To keep your energy level up.

 - Most tournaments can take up the whole day.
 Sometimes you wouldn’t have time to buy food.
 Snacks like chocolates, granola bars and etc. are good substitutes.

 - It doesn’t weight much or make your kit bag bulky.

 7. Sports Tapes.